3 mindsets that make dating apps work for me

 But while organically meeting people is about showing up and being myself, online dating is different.
 So I needed to adapt my thinking and realise that:

 I am so much more than my dating profile.
-When people swipe on my profile, it does not mean they like or don’t like me.
+When someone swipes on my profile, it does not mean they like or don’t like me.
 They don’t know me.
 It simply means my profile did or didn't engage them.
 Even if they don't like me, then it can be sad, yes.
 But when one door closes, another opens, and I’m still the same man who is worthy of love.

-3) I prioritise my well-being and self-growth
+3) I prioritise my well-being and personal growth

 Now I am able to really enjoy dating, with dating apps being the main channel I meet people.
 But sometimes, I still spend mindless time on the apps, I still second-guess myself, I still have terrible dates, I still get dating fatigue...